#

 The investment opportunity set for a given collection of assets is the set of ALL the possible portfolios you can construct with those assets.
 This is an infinite set but we can get a good idea of what the investment opportunity set looks like by just building a small subset of portfolios and plotting them in mean-volatility space.

-In the special case with only two risky assets A and B, using the notation above, for any choice of weights (\(w_A\), \(w_B\)) we obtain a different portfolio P. Recall that the expected return and variance of the resulting portfolio P are given by:
+In the special case with only two risky assets A and B, using the notation above, for any choice of weights (

 Example